1amBulletproof/SwEng401WheelOfJeopardy/README.md

 ```

 ### CHEAT (script the sector Order)
-Set the "spinSequence" in the Options.ini file, i.e. spinSequence = "spinSequence=1 2 12"
+Set the "spinSequence" in the Options.ini file, i.e. "spinSequence=1 2 12"

 ```bash
 # text-based GUI: